Filippo Iannone: Episcopal ministry

 On 12 April 2001, Iannone was appointed auxiliary bishop of the Archdiocese of Naples and titular bishop of Nebbi by Pope John Paul II.
 He received his episcopal ordination on 26 May 2001 from Cardinal Michele Giordano.
 At the time of his appointment, he was the youngest Italian bishop.
 As part of the reorganisation of the Archdiocese of Naples undertaken by Cardinal Crescenzio Sepe, he was nominated as Vicar General, co-ordinating with the clergy and moderator curiae) (lit.
 "Court moderators") in matters of Church administration.

 On 19 June 2009, Pope Benedict XVI named him Bishop of the Diocese of Sora-Cassino-Aquino-Pontecorvo.

 On 31 January 2012, Pope Benedict named him vicegerent of the Diocese of Rome, elevating him to the rank of archbishop.
 His appointment to that position was requested by Cardinal Agostino Vallini, the pope's vicar for Rome, who had himself come to Rome from Naples and knew Iannone's work there.

+While vicegerent, Iannone played a role in handling a case of alleged financial corruption at the Istituto Dermopatico dell'Immacolata, a hospital sponsored by the Congregation of the Sons of the Immaculate Conception.
+His mandate concerned the impact on the Congregation.

-As of December 2015, he is a member of the Supreme Tribunal of the Apostolic Signatura, a consultant to the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, a member of the Council for Legal Affairs of the Italian Episcopal Conference, and president of the Education and Culture Committee of the Lazio episcopal region.
+As of December 2015, he was a member of the Supreme Tribunal of the Apostolic Signatura, a consultant to the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life, a member of the Council for Legal Affairs of the Italian Episcopal Conference, and president of the Education and Culture Committee of the Lazio episcopal region.

+Curial service

-On 11 November 2017, Pope Francis named him adjunct secretary of the Pontifical Council for Legislative Texts, the first to hold that title since 2000.
-On 7 April 2018, Pope Francis named him President of that body, which was unusual in that he was promoted above the Council's secretary, Archbishop Juan Ignacio Arrieta.
+On 11 November 2017, Pope Francis named him adjunct secretary of the Pontifical Council for Legislative Texts, identifying him by the title "Archbishop–Bishop emeritus of Sora-Aquino-Pontecorvo".
+He was the first to hold the title of adjunct secretary since 2000.
+On 7 April 2018, Pope Francis named him President of that body, which was unusual in that he was promoted above the Council's secretary, Bishop Juan Ignacio Arrieta.
 On 5 December 2020, Pope Francis named him a member of the Congregation for the Causes of Saints.

+On 21 July 2022, as part of the Vatican's critique of the German bishops' approach to synodality, Iannone described German plans to establish a permanent synod council that included lay members as threat to episcopal authority.
+He objected that the German synod presumed to address issues beyond its regional jurisdiction.
+He has participated in ongoing discussions between senior Curial officials and the German hierarchy.

+On 26 September 2025, Pope Leo XIV named Iannone his successor as prefect of the Dicastery for Bishops and president of the Pontifical Commission for Latin America.
+The appointments took effect on 15 October.
+He continues to chair working group defining the crime of spiritual abuse, a responsibility originally assigned to the Dicastery for Legislative Texts.